 Dante returns, “Justice says ‘Hi’, and she hopes you will be kind to her sanity in the third installment.”

-“I’ll tell her that you said to enjoy the ride,”
+Heeding my words, he says.
+“I’ll tell her that you said, to enjoy the ride.”

-“Everything will be okay,” I promised.
+“Everything will be okay,” I promise.
 “However, I do need to leave.
 When I get more questions and more time, we will set up another date.”